-Intuitive movement is the practice of honouring what you feel and listening to your body’s needs.
+Intuitive movement is the practice of honoring what you feel and listening to your body’s needs.

 Avoiding pain and seeking pleasure are inherent.
 To prevent pain in the body, we instinctively breathe, move, and perform activities to lessen tension and aggravation.
-Refining how we listen and respond to the body’s demands is an important aspect of wellness.
-Similar to how we react to thirst and hunger, intuitive movement is essential to the body’s physical health.
+Similar to how we react to thirst and hunger, intuitive movement is vital to the body’s physical health.

 Unlike exercise, intuitive movement isn’t concerned with burning calories, building strength, or enhancing flexibility.
 The benefit of intuitive training is that we get better at listening to our body’s needs to prevent injury and burnout.

 The caveat of intuitive movement is if we’re unaware of our bodies and push the feel-good sensations too far.
 The sister science of yoga, Ayurveda, works with the idea that like attracts like, and the opposite heals.